Over the Moon now provides private training sessions virtually!

-Every dog and cat is unique with a one-of-a-kind personality, and our private training services offer the personalized attention you can’t get from the box store or large chain trainers.
+Every dog and cat is unique with a one-of-a-kind personality, and our private training sessions offer the personalized attention you can’t get from the box store or large chain trainers.
 We tailor our training to your needs and your pet, using only humane, effective methods backed by science.

 Is your dog a gentleman at home but a beast in public?
 Is your puppy chewing everything in sight?
 Is your resident cat unhappy with a new addition to the family?
 We can help with these and other situations.